idenfy/Documentation/pages/ANDROID-SDK.md

     }

     /**
-     * @param photosUploaded indicated that photos have been uploaded */
+     * @param photosUploaded indicates that photos have been uploaded.
+     */
     @Override
     public void onPhotosUploaded(boolean photosUploaded) {